PushItToProd/stock_quotes/README.md

 Install instructions for both tools can be found [here](https://kubernetes.io/docs/tasks/tools/).

-### Deployment
+### Automated Deployment Testing

 The script `kube_e2e.bash` uses Minikube to spin up a new temporary cluster, install the Ingress addon, configure the secret, deploy the necessary resources for the app, and validate the app starts successfully.
+It then destroys the created cluster to return to a clean slate (except as noted below).

 Note that Minikube will try to allocate 2 CPU cores and 2GB of RAM for the temporary cluster.